yellowdog/python-examples/README_CLOUDWIZARD.md

 Enter the numbers of the regions you'd like to enable and hit return.
 Note that only the **northeurope** region is supplied with YellowDog base VM images.

-Cloud Wizard will then proceed to create resources in each selected Azure region.
-It will create two YellowDog Compute Source templates for each selected Availability Zone, one for on-demand VMs, one for spot VMs.
+Cloud Wizard will then proceed to create various resources for each selected Azure region, in the Azure account.
+Then, it will create a YellowDog Keyring and Credentials, and two YellowDog Compute Source templates for each selected Availability Zone, one for on-demand VMs, one for spot VMs.
 The command will also create a small selection of Compute Requirement Templates that make use of the Source Templates.
 All templates created have the prefix `cloudwizard-azure`.

 The resources that were created can be inspected in JSON format in the file `cloudwizard-azure-yellowdog-resources.json`.

 The Compute Requirement Templates are then available for use in YellowDog provisioning requests via the YellowDog API; note that an `Images ID` must be supplied.

-At the conclusion of a successful setup, the command will display the YellowDog Keyring name and password.
+At the conclusion of a successful setup, the command will display the YellowDog **Keyring name and password**.
 This password will not be displayed again, and is required to claim access to the Keyring on behalf of your YellowDog Portal user account, allowing you to control Azure resources via the Portal.

 ### Removal